A spec-driven harness

 Each example includes the specs, the full build plan, every prompt sent to the LLM, and the generated code — so you can trace every decision from spec to output.

-Browse examples on GitHub →Every decision is yours.
+Browse examples on GitHub →The spec is the source of truth.

 Spec dependency graph